jepstein-eagle/adaptable/packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md

 ## Support for ag-Grid Version 23

-Version 7 of AdapTable supports ag-Grid Version 23 which has some major changes, particularly around theming but also in other aspects as well.
+Version 7 of AdapTable supports ag-Grid Version 23.

+This contains some major changes, particularly around theming but also in other aspects as well, namely:

 ### Column Filters